Unheimlich

 Pavel Otdelnov.
 Installation for the exhibition "War museum", Moscow Museum of Contemporary Art

 Pavel Otdelnov.
 Unheimlich.
 2015, installation.
-Private collection, Czech Republic
+Private collection

 Pavel Otdelnov.
 Unheimlich.
 2015, installation.
-Private collection, Czech Republic
+Private collection

 Pavel Otdelnov.
 Unheimlich.
 2015, installation.
 Fragment